robrich/aspire-accelerator-workshop/3-brownfield/README.md

 Upgrading the Solution
 ----------------------

+1. Ensure you've installed everything from [Chapter 0](../0-install/README.md)

+2. Ensure your container runtime is started.

+   Start Docker Desktop or Podman.

-1. Open `AspireBrownfield.sln` in Visual Studio.
+3. Open `AspireBrownfield.sln` in Visual Studio.

-2. Right-click on one of the existing projects, choose `Add`, and then choose `.NET Aspire`.
+4. Right-click on one of the existing projects, choose `Add`, and then choose `.NET Aspire`.
 Answer yes to the questions.

    This adds the AppHost and ServiceDefaults projects.

-3. Right-click the other existing project and do the same.
+5. Right-click the other existing project and do the same.

    This modifies the AppHost to reference this project too, and modifies the project to leverage ServiceDefault's best practices including OpenTelemetry setup, service health, and HttpClient retries.

-4. In the AppHost project, add Redis:
+6. In the AppHost project, add Redis:

    a.
 Manage NuGet packages for the AppHost project, and add this new package: `Aspire.Hosting.Redis`

    b.
 Add this code to the top of AppHost.cs:

-      ```c#
+      ```csharp
       var cache = builder.AddRedis("cache")
         .WithImageTag("alpine");
       ```

-5. Modify the API project to reference Redis:
+7. Modify the API project to reference Redis:

    a.
 Open `ApiService/appsettings.json`.
 Notice that the connection string is named `Redis`.

    b.
 In `AppHost.cs`, modify the ApiService to look like this:

-      ```c#
+      ```csharp
       var apiservice = builder.AddProject<Projects.AspireBrownfield_ApiService>("apiservice")
         .WithReference(cache).WaitFor(cache);
       ```